dhara-maru/BMI-Calculator/README.md

 - Display the BMI result along with an interpretation 📊🤔.
 - User-friendly interface 🎨.

+## Technologies Used 💻

+- Flutter 📱
+- Dart 🎯

 ## Getting Started 🏁

 1. **Clone the Repository:**